Asaye/react-native-android-notification/README.md

 # react-native-android-notification

 <p style = "text-align: justify">A simple react-native module which is used to schedule and manage local notifications on android phones.
 It can also be used as an alarm.
-Events will also be fired when the implementing app is in the foreground or in the background.
+Events will be fired whether the implementing app is in the foreground or in the background.

 # Getting Started